Introduction

 Conclusion

 My adoptive sister and I had another good long phone conversation this afternoon.
-Sis, my wife and I will be there in spirit, on Monday!
-We plan that visit in June!
+Sis, my wife and I will be there in spirit on Monday!
+We plan to visit in June!

 No comments: